 Weeks 9-12 scale revenue: pitch your first sponsor using beehiiv or Paved marketplaces, and test a $5 monthly premium tier.

-Implement a stop-loss: if you’re not meeting the success metrics by week 12, revisit your offer-market fit or platform choice rather than continuing ineffective approaches.
+Week 13 implement a stop-loss: if you’re not meeting the success metrics by week 12, revisit your offer-market fit or platform choice rather than continuing ineffective approaches.

 From my decade of experience, the biggest mistake I see part-time creators make is avoiding burnout by maintaining a sustainable cadence.
 We saw earlier how widespread creator burnout has become—pace yourself for long-term success rather than short-term gains.